Freedom from Shame

 Therefore it is also contained in the Scripture, "Behold, I lay in Zion A chief cornerstone, elect, precious, And he who believes on Him will by no means be put to shame."
 1 Peter 2:6 (NKJV)

-But that is now.
-Did Jesus ever liberate anyone from shame during his three-year itinerant ministry?
+Did Jesus liberate anyone from shame during his three-year itinerant ministry?
 The answer is “Yes!”
 He set free the demoniac, who endured the shame and disgrace attached to his condition.
 He was forced to live alone in the tombs away from society.
 Jesus healed lepers who had to isolate themselves and cry out “unclean” whenever they moved about.
 Jesus allowed the adulteress in John Chapter 8 to walk away forgiven and with dignity after rescuing her from those who would have stoned her to death for her publicly exposed sin.
 He forgave and restored Peter, who shamed himself and his Lord by denying him publicly three times.
 Jesus was big on delivering people from shame then and continues to be to this day.

 Jesus Christ is the same yesterday, today, and forever.
 Hebrews 13:8 (NLT)